KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ```

 The scan found ***5*** open ***TCP*** ports in Besder 6024PB-XMA501 camera:
-1. Port `80` is a HTTP port and is used for communicating with `NETSurveillance WEB` web interface, which is intended for managing the IP Camera from an internet browser.
+1. Port `80` is a ***HTTP*** port and is used for communicating with `NETSurveillance WEB` web interface, which is intended for managing the IP Camera from an instance of preferred internet browser.
-2. Port `554` is a RTSP port with version `H264DVR rtspd 1.0` and could be used for retrieving the video stream from the camera with a specific URL which I have not figured out yet.
+2. Port `554` is a ***RTSP*** port with version `H264DVR rtspd 1.0` and could be used for retrieving the video stream from the camera with a specific URL which I have not figured out yet.
 Although I reckon login credentials would be neccesary there.
-3. Port `8899` is detected as `ospf-lite` and as far as I could tell it could be used as an ONVIF-compliant port for.
+3. Port `8899` has a service running that is detected as an  `ospf-lite` service and as far as I could find information about it, it could be used as an ONVIF-compliant port ["for effective interoperability of IP-based physical security products"](https://www.onvif.org/).
-4. Port `12901` was open during analysis, though `nmap` was not able to determine it's purpose.
+4. Port `12901` was also open during analysis, although `nmap` was not able to determine what service was running on this specific port.
-5. Port `34567` is used for `dhanalakshmi` service.
-It is a data port which is used for transmitting and recieving data when the user connects to the camera either from a computer or a smartphone.
+5. Port `34567` is controlled by a service called `dhanalakshmi`.
+It is a data port which is used for transmitting and recieving data when the user connects to the camera either from a computer or a smartphone trough a proxy cloud server.
 I will elaborate on this specific port a bit more in later sections.
-For now I will note that basically all communication done via this port is ***obfuscated*** with something that looks like a bunch of ***MD5*** hashes that might be compressed in some way as they differ in length.
+For now I will note that basically all communication done via this port is either ***encrypted*** or ***obfuscated*** by some means that I have not figured out yet.

 ### UDP port scan

-Next is open UDP port scan.
-For this scan I have used the same `nmap` tool with added `-sU` flag.
-Although this time I have set the program to scan only 1000 most popular ports as UDP scanning is a lot slower than TCP scan.
+For the task of scanning and searching for open UDP ports I have used `-sU` flag within the `nmap` tool.
+Although this time I have set the program to scan only 1000 most popular ports as UDP port scanning is a lot slower than TCP scan (as for why, one can read part of Nmap documentation about UDP scanning [here](https://nmap.org/book/scan-methods-udp-scan.html)).
 The command used there was `nmap -v -sU -sV X.X.X.X`, where `X.X.X.X` is IP address of the camera.
-The scan was run with root privilleges.
+The scan was run with ***root*** privilleges.
 Results of the scan are presented below.

 ```
 PORT     STATE         SERVICE      VERSION
 3702/udp open|filtered ws-discovery
 ```

-The scan found ***1*** open ***UDP*** port - `ws-discovery`, which stands for ***web service discovery***.
-It is used for locating services within the devices connected via Local Area Network.
+The scan found ***1*** open ***UDP*** port on which `ws-discovery` service was running.
+The service `ws-discovery` stands for ***web service discovery*** and is used for locating services within the devices connected via Local Area Network.

 ## OS Detection

-Using `nmap` tool with `-O` flag I was able to determine the Operating System and it's version running on the analyzed Besder IP Camera.
+Using `nmap` tool with `-O` flag I was able to determine the Operating System and it's version running on the analyzed Besder 6024PB-XMA501 IP Camera.
 The scan result is presented below.

 ```
 Device type: general purpose